andis-sprinkis/snippet/sh_cmd_process_detach_disown_setsid.md

     SIGHUP - signal sent to a process when its controlling terminal is closed.

-    `nohup` redirects stdout and stdeerr and shields the process from SIGHUP.
+    `nohup` redirects stdout and stdeerr and shields the process from SIGHUP, it doesn't prevent controlling shell from sending NOHUP to the process group.

 - Using `disown`: